eeditiones/cross-search/README.md

 Each of the apps to be aggregated in an umbrella search exposes the `/api/search/document` API endpoint:

 It allows for a number of parameters, for the prototype assuming `title`, `author`, `lang(uage)` fields and `genre`, `language` and `corpus` facets.
 Each parameter corresponds to a field or facet definiton in the context of the app.
 Configuration of the mapping between `api/search/document` parameters and fields and facets of the app is realized via `config.xqm`: `$config:cross-search-facets` and `$config:cross-search-fields`.

-Each parameter has a corresponding `-operator` parameter representing a logical conjunction (AND / OR) to be used when querying for multiple base parameters
-(e.g. `author` and `author-operator`).
+Each field parameter has a corresponding `-operator` parameter representing a logical conjunction (AND / OR) to be used when querying for multiple base parameters (e.g. `author` and `author-operator`).

 Parameters for use in facetted search follow the `facet-` naming pattern.

 Additional `sort` parameter determines the order of sorting.

-For example, a request could specify parameters as follows to express a search for a document with a title containing the phrase 'TEI' and authored by Turska or Meier, containing the pattern 'compone*' anywhere in the document content:
+For a simple example, a request could specify parameters as follows to express a search for a document with a title containing the phrase 'new' and authored by someone with a name starting with B, containing the word 'street' anywhere in the document content:

-* query: compone*
+* query: street
-* author: [Turska, Meier],
+* author: b*,
-* author-operator: or
-* title: *TEI*
+* title: new
 * sort: author

 It is assumed that individual apps implement the endpoints in a way, which returns matching results (representing documents) in a